jundalisay/spblist/content/en/research/chau-ju-kua/chun-fan-chi/part-36.md

 Yingwu are procured in South Vietnam where they are found of all colours.

-the kind of bird which, in the time of the emperor T'ai-tsung of the T'ang dynasty (A. D. 627
+In the time of the emperor T'ai-tsung of the T'ang dynasty (AD 627 — 650), it was first presented to our Court by Huan-wang.

-— 650),
-wang.
-In the Annals they are said for doing was presented to to our Court by Huan- have been able to complain of cold, which the Emperor gave orders to return them to their home.
-The 25 country of
+In the Annals the birds did not take the cold so well, and so the Emperor gave orders to return them to their home.

-Huan-wang
-Jn K'in-ch6u
-size
-m M)-
-is the same as South Vietnam.
+The country of Huan-wang is the same as South Vietnam.

-both white and red ying-wu are found of the of small geese.
-Birds with plumage covered with dust like the wings of a butterfly are called «white ying-im» ; those showing deep scarlet colour with a tail resembling that of a black kite are called «red ying-wm.
+In Kin-chou, both white and red ying-wu are found of the size of small geese.

+Birds with plumage covered with dust like the wings of a butterfly are called «white ying-im» ; those showing deep scarlet colour with a tail resembling that of a black kite are called red ying-wu.
-30

 <!--
 Note.